-Luna of Cairo (Esposito, 2011a) (aka Diana Esposito) also laments a drop in skills level of Egyptian dancers today (also of those who perform in 5-star hotels), as well as the quality of their costumes comparing to 30 years ago and she pinpoints social and financial reasons.
+Luna of Cairo (Esposito, 2011a) (aka Diana Esposito) also laments a drop-in skills level of Egyptian dancers today (also of those who perform in 5-star hotels), as well as the quality of their costumes compared to 30 years ago and she pinpoints social and financial reasons.

 Skills Level and Training

 Diana (Esposito, 2011a, paras 6, 7) explains how many Egyptian dancers today do not train properly, nor do they invest money in costumes and props for a variety of reasons:

 The very same women who dance professionally believe that what they’re doing is . . . haram, sinful. . . .
 Thus, what is haram doesn’t deserve any serious effort. . . .
 Average Egyptians are too worried about where their next meal will come from to be thinking about art. . . .
 In a place with no guarantees and no social safety nets, it’s not logical for dancers to spend any of their income on something so frivolous as a dance class.Diana (Esposito, 2011)

 In connection to this presumed drop-in skills level (although it is based on observations from an experienced dancer), one might wonder if dancers are actually judged on their skills or on who they dance for.

 As discussed by Fraser (2014, sec.A Name for Female Entertainers), European travelers to Egypt in the 19th century identified two classes of dancers: one class performed for the upper classes and another for the masses.

 Fraser (ibid.) states that these travelers attributed differences between the two groups on the grounds that the dancers performing for the upper classes were more skilled or those performing for the masses were more vulgar.